-City & Guilds of London Art School is a small not-for-profit specialist university sector college with independent charitable status.
+City & Guilds of London Art School (the Art School) is a small not-for-profit specialist university sector college with independent charitable status.
 Established in 1879, it is one of the oldest institutions of its kind in the UK and offers undergraduate and postgraduate courses in Fine Art, Conservation and Carving as well as an intensive one-year Foundation Diploma in Art & Design.
 The Art School is recognised by a number of institutions and individuals who provide support for the Art School both financially through bursaries and scholarships, and through collaborations and partnerships.
 The Art School is committed to upholding its ethos and mission as an exemplary centre of excellence in Contemporary Fine Art, Historic Carving and Conservation.
-You can read more about the Art School's aims and purpose <a href="https://example.com/here-institutions-need-institutions-institution
+You can read more about the Art School's aims and purpose here.